 Selecting, owning and managing an ex-racehorse

-Owning an ex racehorse can be a thoroughly rewarding experience for both you and the horse.
+Owning and managing an ex racehorse can be a thoroughly rewarding experience for both you and the horse.
 The thoroughbred can be athletic, nimble and willing.
 We see this presented in the shape of many successful ex racehorses such as Gemma Tattersall’s Artic Soul, who came a respectable third at this year’s Badminton Horse Trials and Pippa Funnel’s Ensign, who won Burnham Market International 2005 and South of England International in 2007.
 Major success in their new career is not essential, and for some ex-racers, and their riders, happy hacking will provide pleasure for both.

 Anyone who is involved with racehorses will tell you that it is the ultimate hope that all racehorses will, one day, end up in a caring and knowledgeable home.
 With the ultimate goal allowing them to enjoy what they do and be able to benefit from one-to-one care and attention.